 \subsubsection{Self Collision Avoidance}

-For collision avoidance with the object and the other MMRs, the $i^{th}$ MMR needs to be within the convex wedge shown in Fig. \ref{fig:soa} defined by two infinite vertical planes $\mathcal{H}_i$ and $\mathcal{H}_{(i+1)\%n}$ as shown in Fig. \ref{fig:soa}.
-The convex wedge specifies the workspace for the $i^{th}$ MMR free from movements of the neighboring MMRs.
-The planes $\mathcal{H}_i$ and $\mathcal{H}_{(i+1)\%n}$ can be defined dynamically considering the admissible states and workspace of MMRs’ base fixing the object.
+For collision avoidance with the object and the other MMRs, the $i$-th MMR needs to be within the convex wedge shown in Fig. \ref{fig:soa} defined by two infinite vertical planes $\mathcal{H}_i$ and $\mathcal{H}_{(i+1)\%n}$ as shown in Fig. \ref{fig:soa}.
+The convex wedge specifies the workspace for the $i$-th MMR free from movements of the neighboring MMRs.
+The planes $\mathcal{H}_i$ and $\mathcal{H}_{(i+1)\%n}$is define considering the workspace of MMRs.
 Here, we have equally divided the space around the periphery of the object, starting at the CoM of the object for each MMR, as the grasping point is equispaced.
 The vertical plane $\mathcal{H}_i$ is defined as follows.

 The self-collision avoidance for the $i^{th}$ MMR is defined in the following